-PLEASE NOTE: Out of an abundance of caution related to the COVID-19 virus, the Dean’s Office has decided to cancel in-person student internships for the Winter 2021 quarter.
+PLEASE NOTE: Out of an abundance of caution related to the COVID-19 virus, the Dean’s Office has decided to cancel in-person student internships for the Spring 2021 quarter.
 We are only allowing internship credit for REMOTE internships.
 See below for enrollment details.

 Entertainment Studies Internship Program

 The internship program is only available to students who are currently enrolled in an Entertainment Studies certificate program and have completed approximately 50% of their required coursework.
 Internships are an extraordinary way to obtain real-life work experience and make the vital connections necessary to a successful career in the entertainment industry.